#Wordpowerskills - An Effective Writing System for You and Your Team

 This step will help you see that people share when they’re excited by what they read.
 You’ll soon figure out that it won’t be words like ‘Maybe we have a solution that could possibly be of some assistance’ that register.
 It’s far more likely to be: ‘Yes we can do that for you.
 And we have a great offer right now’.

 4. Focus on readers as your customers

 - Once you’ve followed step 3 and painted a picture with your words, use a palette that will resonate with your audience.
 Get to know as much about them as you can – whether it’s from a generational as well as a cultural angle, (remember there are many generations in today’s workplace and client base!) or by understanding the channels they use or tone they prefer.

-- Favor positive, proactive words to engage, persuade, influence - and create a following if you’re on social media.
+- Favour positive, proactive words to engage, persuade, influence - and create a following if you’re on social media.

-- Avoid jargon that could put up barriers and assess any use of emojis.
+- Avoid jargon, that could put up barriers and assess any use of emojis.

 - Understand that when it comes to using Business English, one size won’t fit all.

 As an illustration of how this step helps, let’s look at this wording on sportswear Adidas’ global website: